janrvdolf/e2bhackathon/README.md

 > python main.py

+There are three stages:
+ - neural network generation using LLM and E2B
+ - training
+ - evaluation by LLM to decide the best architecture trained from generated architectures

 Generated neural network architectures are stored in the *generated_nn_architectures* dir and their training logs are stored in the *generated_nn_architectures_training* dir.